Links (external links open in a new window)

 Ferraz takes over the Gould Circuit Protection Group in 1999.
 Lindner becomes part of the company.
-In 2011 the Thomas Hoof Product Company takes over the Lindner brand and continues to produce some molds.
+In 2011 the Thomas Hoof Product Company takes over the Lindner brand and continues to produce some moulds.

-Also Philips sold the Wagenfeld WV 339 flush mount.
+And also the Dutch Philips sold the Wagenfeld WV 339 flush mount.
 Here in a catalogue from 1970: model NCS 49.

 Many thanks to Lothar from Designretter and the Wagenfeld website for the Lindner catalogue picture of the hands holding the glass.